-CAN PULLOVERS CAUSE INJURY
+CAN PULLOVERS CAUSE INJURY?

 Well there have been few explanations.
 For e.g. “most unusual (but not uncommon) injury caused by pullovers is a tearing of the linea alba, or medium rectus.
 This is the line of connective tissue that holds the two vertical rows of the rectus abdominus muscle (your abs) together.
-Visually, the median rectus is the ‘line’ down the middle of your abdominals, between the muscles.
+Visually, the median rectus is the ‘line’ down the middle of your abdominals, between the muscle.

 The injury is caused by overstretching that connective tissue.
-Consider how the movement is performed: You lie transversely across a bench, your arms extended above your head supporting a single dumbbell, and then you lower and raise the dumbbell behind your head” .
+Consider how the movement is performed: You lie transversely across a bench, your arms extended above your head supporting a single dumbbell, and then you lower and raise the dumbbell behind your head”.

 (The above write-up is taken from the 1990 article by Joseph Horrigan, who is supposedly the person to spread the injury scare about pullovers, which ultimately led to the decline in popularity of this movement.
 This scare continues till date.)

-This tear is small and appears like a small bulge between the abs, in many advance bodybuilders.
 This type of an injury has only two solutions, i.e. surgery or doing nothing at all, i.e. complete rest.
 Though it actually doesn’t cause much pain or physical impairment.

-So, shouldn’t we lower our hips, to achieve a good stretch?
-The answer is yes and no. look, I haven’t found any particular evidence of this injury as such, except from a blog link.
+However, I haven’t found any particular evidence of this injury as such, except from a blog link.
 The explanation seems right, and can be taken into consideration.
 But, there is no need, not to drop the hips.
 The issue comes, when the hips are in the lower position, and the abs are stretched, and at this time, you try and forcefully breath.
 This is what you are not supposed to be do.
 There is no breathing at the stretched position.
 It’s more like a Valsalva manoeuvre.

 Now the injury is supposedly due to continuous strain over the years.
 But such movements are quite common, and literally performed daily for life in Yoga.
 This is called the Chakrasana or the Wheel Pose; and is said to have multiple benefits for the body, specially the spine.
 I haven’t heard of any long term injury because of performing such movements.